O2 (Ireland): 2013: Hutchison 3 Ireland merger

-This change meant that Three Ireland had over 1.5 million customers on their network putting them up near the customer numbers of Vodafone Ireland.
+The merger meant that Three Ireland had over 1.5 million customers on their network putting them up near the customer numbers of Vodafone Ireland.

 Services

 O2 was the second largest telecommunications provider in Ireland, with approximately 40% market share or 1.6 million customers.
 The company's STD prefix was 086, but following the introduction of full number portability, some O2 Irish mobile numbers featured prefixes starting 087, 085, 089 or 083, as customers may switch provider but keep their old phone number.

 The company provided WAP and GPRS services under the O2 Active brand.
 In October 2005, O2 Ireland launched a version of NTT DoCoMo's i-mode service.
 The company held a UMTS licence, and was the third Irish operator to offer 3G services, after Vodafone Ireland and Three Ireland, offering services in some built-up areas in late 2006.

 O2 Broadband

 In July 2007, O2 launched its mobile broadband offering in Ireland using HSDPA technology over its 3G network.
 They provided speeds of up to 7.2 Mbit/s and claimed to cover 90% of the population on the least contended Irish 3G network following an upgrade in 2007.